 - 1. Intentional skipping of class, study hall, or school

 - 2. Working for an employer

 - 3. Oversleeping

 - 4. Transportation problems

 - 5. Pleasure trips such as shopping

 - Appointments such as haircuts, tanning, or obtaining a driver's license which could be made outside of class time

 - 7. Staying at home to do school work

 - Leaving the school building or campus without prior administrative approval

 - Remaining on school grounds after being excused from class

-- 10. Out-of-school suspension

-- 11. Absences for which the parent gives no reason
+- 10. Absences for which the parent gives no reason

-- 12. Senior Skip Day
+- 11. Senior Skip Day